 It’s no secret that Australia’s farmland is highly coveted by many foreign investors.

-As such, the government has started scrutinising farmland purchases by foreign buyers with certain acquisitions now needing a green light from Foreign Investment Review Board (FIRB) before they can go ahead.
+More than ever, the government is scrutinising farmland purchases by foreign buyers, with certain acquisitions now needing a green light from Foreign Investment Review Board (FIRB) before they can go ahead.